yukunchen113/DCGAN/README.md

 	- use 1 as lables for real images
 	- I call the sum of these losses the discriminator loss as the goal is to change the values of the discriminator during backpropogation
 2. Backpropogate through whole discriminator-generator model with 1 as a label
-	- This will allow the generator to learn features of real images
+	- This will allow the generator to learn the features of real images which the discriminator learned
 	- I call the loss (from the discriminator) in this process the 'generator loss' as the goal is to change the values of the generator during backpropogation

 Model trained on [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html), [MNIST](http://yann.lecun.com/exdb/mnist/), and [LSUN](https://github.com/fyu/lsun) bedroom datasets

+Discriminator is an [allCNN](https://arxiv.org/pdf/1412.6806.pdf) Tobias et al. 2014 with fully connected layer instead of global average pooling

 ### Goal:
 Practical Goal:
 - to train the discriminator loss to be the same as the generator loss.